KasparEtter/ef1p/pages/email/email.md

 Authenticity without non-repudiation is accomplished with a [message authentication code (MAC)](#applications-of-cryptographic-hash-functions), which require that the sender and the recipient have a [shared secret](https://en.wikipedia.org/wiki/Shared_secret).
-A message authentication code can be verified only by those who know the shared secret and everyone who can verify a message authentication code can also generate it.
+A message authentication code can be verified only by those who know the shared secret, and everyone who can verify a message authentication code can also generate it.
 As a consequence, the recipient cannot prove to a third party that a message was sent by the sender.
-This feature is important for [off-the-record messaging](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) and it can also be achieved with [designated verifier signatures](https://en.wikipedia.org/wiki/Designated_verifier_signature).
+This feature is important for [off-the-record messaging](https://en.wikipedia.org/wiki/Off-the-Record_Messaging), and it can also be achieved with [designated verifier signatures](https://en.wikipedia.org/wiki/Designated_verifier_signature).
 Here is a summary of which mechanism provides which of the above properties: